DanielTsiang/stock-simulator/README.md

 # Stock Simulator

 ## Description
-A web app that simulates managing portfolios of stocks, using real stocks’ prices by querying an API.
+A RESTful web app that simulates managing portfolios of stocks, using real stocks’ prices by querying an API.

 ### Demo
 <p align="center">